 Under the theme of ‘Putting Passengers First’, Stagecoach Manchester customers will be asked to tweet using the @StagecoachGM handle and the hashtag #MyCSHero, with all respondents being entered into a prize draw to win a month’s free travel in return for their feedback.

 National Customer Service Week (2-6 October) is run by the Institute of Customer Service and aims to raise awareness of customer service and the vital role it plays in successful business practice and the growth of the UK economy.

 This year, for the fourth consecutive year, Stagecoach was rated as the best value major bus operator in Britain in the National Bus Satisfaction Survey by consumer watchdog Transport Focus.
 The report also revealed that 86% of Stagecoach customers in England were found to be satisfied with their bus services overall.

 Elisabeth Tasker, managing director at Stagecoach Manchester, said: “We know how important it is to deliver high quality, safe and reliable service for the many people who use our bus services every day.

 "We need to provide good customer service at all times, including when things go wrong, and that's why we are always looking at how we can deliver even better services for people who travel with us, whether that’s before, during or after the journey.

 “This week is a great opportunity to showcase the commitment we have to customer service all year round and to hear from our customers how we can improve even further.”

-Stagecoach is delivering even more convenient bus travel for passengers across the country offering a range of payment methods including the recent introduction of Apple Pay and Android Pay through the Stagecoach Bus smartphone app.
+Stagecoach is delivering even more convenient bus travel for passengers across the country offering a range of payment methods including the recent introduction of Apple Pay and Google Pay through the Stagecoach Bus smartphone app.